Disputation: Magnus Reinsfelt Krogh

 The PhD defence and trial lecture are fully digital and streamed using Zoom.
 The host of the session will moderate the technicalities while the chair of the defence will moderate the disputation.

-Ex auditorio questions: the chair of the defence will invite the audience to ask ex auditorio questions either written or oral.
+Ex auditorio questions: the chair of the defence will invite the audience to ask ex auditorio questions.
 This can be requested by clicking 'Participants -> Raise hand'.

 Main research findings